 One of the main uses of matrices is in representing systems of linear equations.
-If $\bf a$ is a matrix containing the coefficients of a system of linear equations, $\bf x$ is a column vector containing the "unknowns," and $\bf b$ is the column vector of "right-hand sides," the constant terms, then the matrix equation represents the system of equations.
+If a is a matrix containing the coefficients of a system of linear equations, x is a column vector containing the "unknowns," and b is the column vector of "right-hand sides," the constant terms, then the matrix equation a x = b represents the system of equations.